-It is conventional wisdom that a property with over 100 years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an further ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years ahead.
+It is conventional wisdom that a residential leasehold with in excess of one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further ninety years added to all but the shortest lease, the property will be worth the same as a freehold for many years ahead.

 Lender | Requirement |